hooleymcknight/whyismycatsojacked.com/README.md

 * image carousel on the pet pages...maybe, I'm still deciding how I feel about carousels in general
 * a forum for people to submit images of their own cats
 * a redesign more focused on the actual tank cat, Christopher.
 Right now the site is an even spread of all the pets
+* a better homepage that explains the app/site.
+This one just jumps you right into the pets hub